|

 SS-Kfz-Depot V Schröttersburg (East Prussia)

+Different from the Wehrmacht, all Waffen-SS units were authorised to license motor vehicles until around 1941.
+The corresponding number ranges were assigned to the units by the SS-Zentralzulassungsstelle.
+The motor vehicles assigned to the units had to be registered immediately.
+The corresponding registration number had to be communicated to the SS-Zentralzulassungsstelle.
+If this was missed, the assignment of the motor vehicle could be annulated.
 With the Verordnungsblatt der Waffen-SS (VOBl.
 D. W-SS) (official gazette of the Waffen-SS), issue 9/1941, this regulation was softened.
 Thus, also the SS-Kfz-Depots could register motor vehicles.
 The reporting obligation of the units for the license numbers to the SS-Zentralzulassungstelle was omitted in these cases.
 The re-registration of vehicles in the cases when the unit was changed was omitted, too.
 The registration number assigned most recently should be retained.
 Presumably, this regulation applied only to field-units because re-registration can be proven for replacement units of the Waffen-SS until 1944.
 The usage of concealed registration numbers was forbidden with the agreement of the Reichsverkehrsministerium (Reich Ministry of Transport) with VOBl.
 D. W-SS, issue 15/1942.
 According to VOBl.
 D. W-SS, issue 16/1942, all registration number series had to be reported to the Kommandoamt der Waffen-SS, Abt.
 V until 15 July 1942.
 The result was the invalidation of some registration number series.
 Beginning in 1942, the front number plate of motorcycles could be omitted, too.
+From 1935 to 1945, the consistent number range from SS-1 to SS-199999 (highest known number SS-195201) was used.
+The staff car of RFSS Himmler had the license number SS-1 and the vehicles of his staff the following numbers.
+It seems that a numbering system based on registration districts was introduced in 1941.
+However, any official documents are missing.
+Following number ranges were introduced in 1941:

 SS